Dung1424/Dung1424/README.md

 ## 👨‍💻 About Me ✨

 - 🌍 **Location**: Viet Nam 🇻🇳
-- 🌐 Connect with me on Facebook: [Đặng Tiến Dũng](https://www.facebook.com/angtiendung.320735/)
+- 🌐 Connect with me on Gmail: dangtiendung257@gmail.com
 - 💬 Ask me about php , laravel and vuejs
 - ⚡ Penguins propose to their mates with pebbles, but I’d propose with a perfect line of code
 - ✉️ Contact me: dangtiendung257@gmail.com